ansys/pyansys-heart/README.rst

 In editable mode
 ^^^^^^^^^^^^^^^^

-Installing PyAnsys Heart in developer mode allows you to modify the source and enhance it.
+Installing PyAnsys-Heart in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will